searls/searls.github.com/content/posts/gaming-with-a-mac-plus-egpu.md

 After Apple released its (soon-to-be) previous generation Mac Pro, it probably didn't take long for them to realize they had a trash can fire on their hands, especially with [regard to GPU performance](https://marco.org/2019/06/09/apple-is-listening).
 When Apple announced eGPU support for macOS in 2017's [High Sierra release](https://web.archive.org/web/20170731114535/https://www.apple.com/macos/high-sierra-preview/), it was hard not to see the announcement as anything more than an admission that Apple's top-of-the-line desktops and notebooks shipped with subpar GPUs due to their severe thermal constraints.
 Of course,  because Apple has never considered AAA gaming to be an important function of its products, the Mac has always lagged behind Windows in GPU availability and support.
 But by 2017 (and until the new [Mac Pro](https://www.imore.com/mac-pro-2019-everything-you-need-know) tower releases this fall), the situation has been especially grim: even for workstation tasks like video encoding and 3D modeling, the internal GPUs Apple has been selling are so bad that they're driving a nontrivial number of creative professionals—a market Apple actually does care about—off its platform.

+The world may be excited to close the door on the ill-conceived trash can Mac Pro, but if it hadn't been for its glaring design flaws, Apple and Intel probably wouldn't have prioritized the engineering needed to make running an eGPU over Thunderbolt 3 a commercial reality.

-How else can you explain the absurd amount of effort it must have taken from Apple (and Intel) so that nerds they don't care about could make the following statement in 2019: instead of putting a beefy graphics card _inside_ your computer, **you are now able to take a best-in-class GPU, seat it inside an external box, plug that box into your computer, and—using a single high-bandwidth cable—push the necessary instructions to render 4K games at 60 frames per second on the card before (over the very same cable!) pushing those frames back to your notebook's built-in monitor without introducing any perceptible latency**.
+So, it's thanks to the trash can Mac Pro that in 2019, we can say: instead of putting a beefy graphics card _inside_ your computer, **you are now able to take a top-of-the-line gaming GPU, seat it inside an external box, plug that box into your computer, and—using a single high-bandwidth cable—push the necessary instructions to render 4K games at 60 frames per second on the card before (over the very same cable!) pushing those frames back to your notebook's built-in monitor without introducing any perceptible latency**.
 I've seen daily evidence of this for the last month and I gotta say: it's pretty freakin' cool.

-The idea that you'd be able to connect a GPU over a 2 meter cable and get desktop-class gaming performance out of the current crop of MacBooks Pro seems far-fetched.
+The idea that you'd be able to connect a GPU over a 2-meter cable and get desktop-class gaming performance out of the current crop of MacBooks Pro seems far-fetched.
 Even to me, as I literally play games with one.
 When reasonable people encounter Apple's marketing about eGPUs—which is only focused on creative professional workflows like [_modeling_ VR experiences as opposed to _experiencing_ them](https://www.youtube.com/watch?v=S48T-cOG0ks)—it would be unreasonable to make the logical leap to say, "ah, yes, surely if I boot that computer into Windows, the eGPU enclosure would have the necessary drivers and the Thunderbolt 3 cable would have the necessary bandwidth to render games in real-time at an acceptable frame rate and input lag."

 _And yet_, AAA PC gaming is exactly what a MacBook + eGPU can do.
 It's just that nobody [other than Razer](https://www.razer.com/gaming-laptops/razer-core-x) is telling the market that.